 Companies that don’t pay CO₂ tax will be required to cut their emissions in half by 2030.

 Higher taxes, more regulation; as Reagan predicted, they are followed by subsidies to avoid companies leaving the Netherlands.

 There is €3 billion to help the country’s largest polluters, including energy giant Shell and Yara’s fertilizer factory in Sluiskil, switch to cleaner fuels, like hydrogen.
-Tata Steel alone would require €1 billion to renovate its plants in IJmuiden.
+Tata Steel alone would require €1 billion to renovate its plant in IJmuiden.

 Tax pollution instead

 The government argues it’s better to clean up industries in the Netherlands than chase them away, which is right.
 If Tata builds another coal-fired blast furnace in India and exports the steel to Europe on oil-fueled ships, that’s worse for the climate and Dutch workers will have lost their jobs.

 But there is a better way: taxing pollution instead of resource use and profits.

 The Netherlands has the highest taxes on diesel and petrol in Europe, making electric driving relatively affordable by comparison.
 11 percent of Dutch cars are electric, up by a third in the last year.
 Yet kerosine, which is even dirtier than diesel and petrol, has no tax.
 The government prefers to subsidize synthetic fuels.